 - The outcome of Nordic City Challenge 2017

 - The outcome of Nordic City Challenge 2016

 - A 3-day intensive course arranged during October-November, every year in different Nordic country

 - Corresponds to 3 ECTS

-- Brings together master-level students, teachers, professors, practitioners and other leading experts from the Nordic countries to share ideas and work together on a real-life planning case
+- Brings together master-level students, academic teachers, practitioners and other leading experts from the Nordic countries to share ideas and work together on a real-life planning case

 - Enables the students to deepen and develop their knowledge with new perspectives from other disciplines and Nordic frameworks